Itim

-Itim (Filipino: Black), released overseas as The Rites of May, is a 1976 Philippine supernatural horror film directed by Mike de Leon in his feature film directorial debut, from a screenplay written by Clodualdo del Mundo Jr. and Gil Quito.
+Itim (Filipino: Black), released overseas as The Rites of May, is a 1976 Philippine gothic supernatural horror film directed by Mike de Leon in his feature film directorial debut, from a screenplay written by Clodualdo del Mundo Jr. and Gil Quito.
 It stars Tommy Abuel, Mario Montenegro, and Charo Santos in her acting debut, and follows a young photographer who encounters a mysterious woman whilst visiting his father in San Ildefonso during Lent.

 Itim addresses the topics of occultism and religion in a "foray into gothic horror, exploring the spiritual nature of life and people in the quiet little town of San Ildefonso".
 The Association of Filipino Film Critics included the film on their list of the 10 Best Films of the 1970s.
 The film was digitally restored in 2022, with a subsequent theatrical premiere as part of the Cannes Classics section at the 75th Cannes Film Festival.
 In a 2022 retrospective at the Museum of Modern Art, the film was described as "one of the most remarkable debuts in cinema history".

 Plot

 During a séance, an espiritista (medium) exclaims that Rosa, a missing Catholic nun, is dead.
 Her younger sister, Teresa, is uneasy.
 Their mother asks the espiritista if she can speak to Rosa.
 The medium tells her to wait for Good Friday.

-Meanwhile, Jun, a young photographer from Manila, is visiting his mute and wheelchair-bound-father, Dr. Torres, in San Ildefonso during Holy Week.
+Meanwhile, Jun, a young photographer from Manila, is visiting his father, Dr. Torres, who is unable to walk or talk, in San Ildefonso during Holy Week.
 Throughout his visit, Jun photographs various Lenten rituals for the Manila-based magazine he works for.

 He comes across Teresa and takes her photograph while she is dazed.
 Following this are several chance encounters where she exhibits strange behaviors she does not seem to have control over.
 Soon, however, they discover that it was not chance but the supernatural that brought them together.
 In the clinic of his father, Jun finds a film negative; he develops it and sees it is a photo of his father and a young woman, who he soon learns is Rosa.

 It is revealed in another séance that the spirit of Rosa possesses Teresa.
 Rosa's spirit lets out that she was having an affair with Dr. Torres, who forced her to have an abortion, resulting in her death.
 Soon after the incident, Dr. Torres was involved in a car accident that left him mute and paralyzed.
 After revealing what happened, Rosa exacts her revenge, causing Dr. Torres to fall down the stairs and die.